galbitton5/galbitton5.github.io/_pages/research.md

 Methodological Innovations
 ----
 <div class="project">
   <p class="project-title">“Are International Monetary Fund (IMF) programs effective?
 Introducing a new tool to measure effective samples’ and assess external validity of regression analysis.”
-With Tal Sadeh and Bernhard Reinsberg. </p>
+With Tal Sadeh and Bernhard Reinsberg. (<em>Under Review</em>) </p>
   <p class="project-links">
     <a class="toggle-abstract">▶ Abstract</a>
   </p>